OnlyGame5/OnlyGames/README.md

 Welcome to our project for the COMS3006A/COMS3025A Computer Graphics course!
 This isn't just another assignment; it's a 3D narrative puzzle game where your only friend might just be your greatest enemy. 😱

 Built from the ground up with **Three.js**, this game challenges you to escape a mysterious high-tech bunker.
-Guided by a seemingly helpful AI, you'll solve puzzles and uncover dark secrets. [cite_start]But remember... **don't trust everything you hear**. [cite: 26, 69]
+Guided by a seemingly helpful AI, you'll solve puzzles and uncover dark secrets.
+But remember... **don't trust everything you hear**.

 ---